rizvanua/lighthouse-vercel/README.md

 ## Limitations

-- Maximum execution time: 60 seconds (Vercel serverless function limit)
+- Maximum execution time: 180 seconds (Can be changed in vercel.json)
-- Memory: 1024MB (Vercel serverless function limit)
+- Memory: 30094MB (Can be changed in vercel.json)
 - Node.js version: 22.x.x